tecompufiv/custom-text-image-compress/README.md

 ##### Getting the char segmentes

-1. sequential vertical search until a black pixel is found
+1. Sequential vertical search until a black pixel is found
-2. starting from the pixel founded searchs vertical until it finds a blank pixel column.
+2. Starting from the pixel founded searchs vertical until it finds a blank pixel column.
 This blank column is the right part of the char
-3. while the step 2 is happening the program finds the top smalles pixel and the bottom greater pixel.
+3. While the step 2 is happening the program finds the top smalles pixel and the bottom greater pixel.
 4. When step 2 is done, the bounds are saved and the algorithm looks for the next starting pixel column until it reach the end of the image
-5. segment the original image acording to the segments obtained.
+5. Segment the original image acording to the segments obtained.
-6. time is saved by stopping the search at the momment a black pixel apears, this redices time searching
+6. Time is saved by stopping the search at the momment a black pixel apears, this redices time searching

 ##### HW function